-In Chapter Two, “El and the God of the Fathers,” Cross reviews the victory of the young storm god, Ba'l, over the olden gods, Sea and Death.
+In Chapter Two of the book, “El and the God of the Fathers,” Cross reviews the victory of the young storm god, Ba'l, over the olden gods, Sea and Death.
 Typically these olden gods come in pairs, such as Heaven and Earth, Day and Night.
 Ba'l's wars, of course, occur in the course of cosmogonic myth.
-The theogonic myths, on the other hand, are concerned with the origins of the olden gods, who propagate and succeed one another in disorderly fashion by incest and patricide, Cross notes the close parallels between ancient Middle Eastern and Greek theogonic thought:
+The other form of myth, the theogonic myths, on the other hand, are concerned with the origins of the olden gods, who propagate and succeed one another in disorderly fashion by incest and patricide.
+Cross notes the close parallels between ancient Middle Eastern and Greek theogonic thought:

 The particular wars of El are to establish his headship in the family of the gods.
 His wars are against his father Shamem, Heaven, in behalf of his wronged mother Ars, Earth; the two, Heaven and Earth are the last of the theogonic pairs.
 The parallels with the Theogony of Hesiod are close: Earth by her firstborn Heaven gave birth to the great gods, among them Rhea and Kronos.
 It is Kronos who, in defense of his mother Earth, emasculates Heaven.
 Zeus the son of Rhea and Kronos went to war against his parents and defeated them, casting them into the nether world.
 (40)

 The Song of the Sea and Canaanite Myth